lfit/releng-gerrit_to_platform/CONTRIBUTING.rst

 Troubleshooting
 ---------------

-The following tips can be used when facing problems to build or test the
+The following tips can are helpful when facing problems to build or test the
 package:

 #.
 Make sure to fetch all the tags from the upstream repository_.